Download Raw Samples Below

 This lens is not easy to use!

-The reason I say this is because I get a lot of emails from people who buy this lens, then take a few shots around their living room or in their backyard then aren’t happy because the lens isn’t perfect.
+I say this because I get a lot of emails from people who buy this lens, take a few shots around their living room or backyard, and then aren’t happy because the lens isn’t perfect.
 And this lens does have a few flaws.

-This lens will give you very minor chromatic aberrations.
-Nothing Lightroom can’t fix.
-And you do get some corner softness, but not nearly as bad as my $1,500 16-35 f2.8L II.
+This lens will give you very minor chromatic aberrations—nothing Lightroom can’t fix.
+You do get some corner softness, but not nearly as bad as my 1,500 16-35 f2.8L II.
 This lens is also tricky to focus if you’re shooting around your living room and backyard.

 It’s best used for landscapes where you can find that infinity point and shoot at an f16 to keep everything in focus.
 That being said, It’s not very good wide open.